3: Advising Relationship

 Choosing an Advisor

-- Applicants choose an advisor with their application for Covenant Orientation or may use the Advisor Selection Card (click here to download the card).
+- Applicants choose an advisor with their application for Covenant Orientation or may email firstname.lastname@example.org with their selection.
 Advisors must be active, ordained, or commissioned Covenant ministers with at least five years of service in a local Covenant church.
 Retired pastors are also suitable advisors.
 It is best if the advisor has ministerial experience similar to that of the advisee.
-The Covenant Orientation office or a conference superintendent can often help with finding a suitable advisor.
+The conference office staff can often help with finding a suitable advisor.

-- The office sends the advisor an explanation of the Covenant External Orientation Program, guidelines for the relationship, and a Report on the Advising Relationship (click here to download the report template) to complete and return signifying the fulfillment of the requirement.
+- The Covenant Orientation office sends the advisor an explanation of the CO Program, guidelines for the relationship, and a Report on the Advising Relationship (click here for a link form) to complete and return signifying the fulfillment of the requirement.

 Length and Content of the Relationship